lucasrhode95/ADAMS/README.md

 #### For developers
 ADAMS was not meant to have a user interface at first.
 My idea was to build a framework with which people could easily create small but expressive scripts to simulate microgrid optimization.
 That's why the infrastructure is divided in three levels:

-1. [GAMS communication](pgeec_lib/+gams/GAMSModel.m): very flexible class, the idea is that, if you have a GAMS model, you can use this to dinamically load parameters into it and retrieve the results in an easy way.
+1. [GAMS communication](pgeec_lib/+gams/GAMSModel.m): very flexible class, the idea is that, if you can write a GAMS model, this class will help you to dinamically load parameters from MATLAB into the model and vice-versa (way better then GAMS-MATLAB original API)

 1. [Microgrid modeling](pgeec_lib/+microgrid_model): the heart of everything.
 This actually creates GAMS code dinamically so that, with few lines, you can have a microgrid up and running, ready for simulations.
 Each class in this package represents a configurable microgrid element (like a solar panel or a diesel gen), you instantiate new objects and you add them into your microgrid at will.